 Keeping Dettol away from the reach of children

 While Dettol is relatively safer than a lot of other antiseptics and disinfectants, you need to keep it away from children’s reach.
 Store Dettol properly in a cool and dry place that is well ventilated.
-Also, avoid removing the label from the container as you do not want children to get confused and using it for purposes other than the recommended ones.
+Also, avoid removing the label from the container as you do not want children to get confused and use it for purposes other than the recommended ones.

 Remember, drinking it could be poisonous due to the chloroxylenol present in it.

 Dettol should be diluted in water to protect your skin whenever you are using it to wash your bedding.
 This is especially if you suffer from conditions such as eczema or have sensitive skin.
 The chloroxylenol can cause itching, redness, burning, rashes, or even swelling.
 You should also read the rest of the instructions on the bottle carefully before using it to kill dust mites.